Major Reasons to fly DUS

-- This airport serves the German economic powerhouse – some 35.8% of trips are for business purposes.
+- This airport serves the German economic powerhouse – almost 30 % of trips are for business purposes

-- Thanks to dense network of future oneworld member airberlin, and the Lufthansa Group of Star Alliance, DUS offers perfect connectivity.
+- Thanks to the dense network especially of Eurowings and Lufthansa Group, DUS offers great connectivity around Europe

 Marketing and other support

-- DUS has a transparent support programme (part of the airport’s tariff regulation) which grants financial support for above-average use of capacity (this is not temporary but ongoing support!)
+- DUS has a transparent support program which grants financial support for either above-average use of capacity or improving an airline’s use of capacity (this is not only temporary but ongoing support!)

-- Attractive advertising packages including advertising on airport premises, online advertising, and promotions on airport website, in local and industry media, as well as at trade fairs.
+- Bespoke advertising packages including advertising on airport premises, online advertising and promotions on airport website, in local and industry media, as well as at trade fairs

 - Comprehensive PR support package, comprising press releases, inaugural flight events, press trips, as well as editorials and advertising in airport print publications.